melaniewalsh/Neat-Datasets/README.md

-# Neat-Datasets
+# Neat Datasets
-Sometimes you want to play with neat datasets
+Sometimes I want neat, easy-to-access datasets for teaching & exploring.
+Maybe you do, too!